Boolean operators is a fancy term for using the words "and," "or" and "not" to connect your search terms. Here is what they do:

 NOT helps you eliminate terms that you do not want.

-example: heart NOT lung high school NOT elementary
+example: aids NOT hearing high school NOT elementary

 Some search engines use the minus sign instead.
 Example: jaguar -car (so your results will not include the car, but will include the cat)